- Focus and Scope

 The author must ensure that they have written the original work fully, and if the author has used the work and/or words of others who have been quoted or quoted correctly.
 Papers found with such problems are automatically rejected and the authors strongly recommend it.
 Also, important parts of the work have not been published.
 The author also respects writing in the Journal of English Language Teaching and Learning (JETLE) from excessive publication, duplicates, or fraud.

 Before the author submits the manuscript to the Journal of English Language Teaching and Learning (JETLE) at least to first examine the use of plagiarism.
 When submitting articles published for authenticity checks,Journal of English Language Teaching and Learning (JETLE) recommends using Turnitin, Scanner from http://turnitin.com/.
 Before using Turnitin Plagiarism for the first time, we strongly recommend that the writer read the instructions for using this plagiarism detector.
-The plagiarism detector system for the Journal of English Language Teaching and Learning (JETLE) uses and is affiliated with Turnitin.
+The plagiarism detector system for the Journal of English Language Teaching and Learning (JETLE) uses and is affiliated with Turnitin and the minimum requirement is 25% similarity result.

 * Please note that the Journal of English Language Teaching and Learning (JETLE) is affiliated with Turnitin. *